Four pastors exposes the gospel of cheap grace

 Cheap grace is preaching forgiveness without requiring repentance.
-It is baptism without church discipline; communion without confession; absolution without personal confession.
+It is baptism without church discipline, communion without confession, and absolution without personal confession.

-Cheap grace is grace without discipleship; grace without the cross; grace without Jesus Christ living and incarnate in one’s life.
+Cheap grace is grace without discipleship, grace without the cross, and grace without Jesus Christ living and incarnate in one’s life.

 Grace is often defined as “a gift we don’t deserve.”
 But Scripture divides grace into two parts: saving grace and common grace.
 The saving grace is given to believers, but common grace is given to everyone.

 Hypergrace believes that once we’re in Christ, we are totally no longer under the law, even in the instructive sense.
 But do we continue sinning so that grace may abound?
 NO. Hypergrace is one of the greatest threats to evangelicalism.

 Hypergrace is one of the greatest threats to evangelicalism.

 Many people receive Jesus as a sin-forgiver because they want to be guilt-free—not for the love of Jesus.
 They became Christians because they didn’t want to burn in hell, yet they continued with carnality.